LingConLab/Rutul_dictionary/README.md

 Date of creation: March 2019

-The last vertion of this script is here: https://github.com/LingConLab/Rutul_dictionary
+The last version of the script can be found here: https://github.com/LingConLab/Rutul_dictionary

 ## Structure of the repository:
-`/css`: contains standard bootstrap stylesheets and a special css for DataTables library.
+`/css`: contains standard bootstrap stylesheets and a special css for the DataTables library.

 `/images`: technical pictures for the site.